-The MHA program utilizes the ACHE Healthcare Leadership Alliance (HLA) domains and competencies.

-Through a thorough assessment and input process from key stakeholders, the program faculty have adopted twenty-seven (27) core comprehensive standards expected to develop through the curriculum progress.
+The MHA program utilizes the ACHE Healthcare Leadership Alliance (HLA) domains/competencies and input from key stakeholders to develop and adopt twenty-seven (27) core comprehensive standards expected to be developed throughout the curriculum progress.
 Various assessment measures are used throughout the program.

-Students will be required to complete the ACHE Healthcare Executive Competencies Assessment Tool two times throughout the Program, in HAD 519 in the beginning of the first year and HAD 508 at the mid-point of the program.
+Though students will be required to complete a Competency Assessment Tool two times throughout the Program, in HAD 519 in the beginning of the first year and, HAD 508 at the mid-point of the program.
 The student will also be required to address the twenty-seven (27) MHA Competencies (found in Appendix C-3) at the end of HAD 580.